joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 * [Azure Powershell 6.6.0+](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps "Install the Azure Az PowerShell module") _(Azure Bicep support is not currently available, but is being worked on)_.
 * [Microsoft.Graph.Authentication](https://docs.microsoft.com/en-us/graph/powershell/installation " Microsoft.Graph.Authentication ") and [Microsoft.Graph.Identity.DirectoryManagement](https://docs.microsoft.com/en-us/graph/powershell/installation "Microsoft.Graph.Identity.DirectoryManagement") PowerShell modules
 * A user account with Owner permissions over the chosen subscription, so that the Automation Managed Identity is granted the required privileges over the subscription (Reader) and deployment resource group _(Contributor)_
-* _(Optional)_ A user account with at least Pr
-* ivileged Role Administrator permissions over the Azure AD tenant, so that the Managed Identity is granted the required privileges over Azure AD _(Global Reader)_
+* _(Optional)_ A user account with at least Privileged Role Administrator permissions over the Azure AD tenant, so that the Managed Identity is granted the required privileges over Azure AD _(Global Reader)_

 During deployment, you'll be asked several questions.
 You must plan for the following: